 All rights are strictly reserved.
-No part of this document may be reproduced, stored in a retrieval system or transmitted in any form, or by any means, without the prior, written, permission of the copyright owner.
+No part of this document may be reproduced, modified, or transmitted in any form by any means, nor may it be stored in a retrieval system other than for the purpose to act as an aid in operating the equipment to which the document relates, without the prior written permission of Eurotherm limited.